IMSA: IMSA VP Racing SportsCar Challenge

 The IMSA VP Racing SportsCar Challenge is a development series featuring LMP3 and GT4 cars.
 The series was introduced in 2023 as a replacement for the IMSA Prototype Challenge series.
 Races in this series are usually run in support of events for the IMSA WeatherTech SportsCar Championship.
-Events consist of two 45-minute sprint races with no pit stops or driver changes.
+Most events consist of two 45-minute sprint races with no pit stops or driver changes.
+Beginning in 2026, the Airbnb Endurance Challenge was added to the series, where LMP3s and a one-make BMW M2 class compete in a two-hour race with two drivers per team and a required driver change pit stop.
+Similar to the main IMSA series' Michelin Endurance Cup, the Endurance Challenge pays points both to the main championship standings as well as a second points table strictly for endurance races, with its own trophy and prizes.
 Unlike its predecessor series, the VP Racing SportsCar Challenge features multi-class racing with prototypes and GTs on track at the same time.
-As the series is a development series for higher tier series among IMSA's championships, drivers are required to hold either a Silver or Bronze categorization from the FIA.
+As the series is a development series for higher tier series among IMSA's championships, drivers are required to hold either a Silver or Bronze categorization from the FIA for sprint race weekends.
+Endurance Challenge weekends require one driver per team to be a Silver or Bronze driver; the other driver may be a Gold-level driver.

 Porsche Carrera Cup North America

-The Porsche GT3 Cup Challenge USA by Yokohama is a one-make series dedicated to the Porsche 911 GT3, similar in concept to the Porsche Carrera Cup, held since 2005.
-Drivers are allowed to race in two different classes, Platinum and Gold.
+The Porsche Carrera Cup North America is a one-make series dedicated to the Porsche 911 GT3 Cup, part of the international Porsche Carrera Cup series, held since 2005.
+Drivers are allowed to race in three different classes; an open Pro class, the Pro-Am class for drivers age 45 and up, and the Pro-Am 991 class for the 2017-2020 model GT3 Cup car.
 The entries were allowed in the American Le Mans Series starting in 2009, in the GTC Class.
-The series became the Porsche Carrera Cup North America beginning in the 2021 season.
+The series was previously known as the IMSA GT3 Cup Challenge until 2021, where it featured older variants of the 911 GT3 Cup.

 Ferrari Challenge

-The Ferrari Challenge is a one-make series dedicated currently to the Ferrari 488, which was previously sanctioned by Grand-Am prior to the merger.
+The Ferrari Challenge is a one-make series dedicated currently to the Ferrari 296 Challenge, which was previously sanctioned by Grand-Am prior to the merger.

 Lamborghini Super Trofeo

-The Lamborghini Super Trofeo is a one-make series dedicated currently to multi-class racing, showcasing both the new Huracán LP 620-2 Super Trofeo and the Gallardo LP 570-4 Super Trofeo that was the exclusive car for the first two seasons of the North America championship in 2013 and 2014.
+The Lamborghini Super Trofeo is a one-make series dedicated to the Lamorghini Huracán LP 620-2 Super Trofeo EVO2.
 The series debuted in North America under IMSA sanction in 2013.